spatialthoughts/qgis-tutorials/source/docs/find_neighbor_polygons.rst

 this and much more in QGIS.
 Here is an example script you can use to find all polygons that share boundary with each of the polygons in a layer and also add their names to the attribute table.
-As an added bonus, the script also sums up an attribute of your choice form all the neighboring polygons.
+As an added bonus, the script also sums up an attribute of your choice from all the neighboring polygons.

 Overview of the task
 --------------------